Paintings in the Treasury Collection

 19th century allegorical oil painting

-In addition to the Secretary of the Treasury portraits, the Department possesses a diverse group of original paintings pertaining to the history of the Treasury Building and Department.
-Like the antique furnishings and historic artifacts, the artwork is displayed in restored rooms, public spaces and executive offices.
+In addition to the Secretary of the Treasury portraits, the Department possesses a diverse group of original paintings pertaining to the history of the Treasury Building and the Department.
+The paintings are displayed in restored rooms, public spaces and executive offices.
 Periodically, small exhibitions are organized in the Treasury Building to illustrate particular aspects of Treasury's history and the diversity of the collection.

 • Detail of a portrait of Abraham Lincoln